Size: 1200mm x 1200mm x 380mm H.

 Made in the same style as many of his other pieces combining industrial materials in innovative ways this piece was truly innovative at the time of it’s design.
 Much of the the glass furniture now available uses techniques first honed by Shiro during his life as a designer and artist.

 We offer various delivery options to ensure your orders are delivered in a style that correctly suits you.
-Orders can always be collected in store. for smaller items there is the option of delivery via UPS and for larger items we offer our two man white glove delivery and installation service.
+Orders can always be collected in-store.
+For smaller items, there is the option of delivery via DPD and for larger items, our delivery team will deliver it to you.

 NOTE: ALL DELIVERY OPTIONS ARE SELECTED AT THE CHECKOUT PAGE.

-Find out more about the delivery options bellow.
+Find out more about the delivery options below.

 Royal Mail Carriers